peterjc/thapbi-pict/docs/worked_example/prepare.rst

 * Quality trim the FASTQ reads (pairs where either read becomes too short are discarded).
-* Merge the overlapping paired FASTQ reads into single sequences (pairs which do not overlap are discarded, for example from unexpectedly long fragements, or not enough left after quality trimming).
+* Merge the overlapping paired FASTQ reads into single sequences (pairs which do not overlap are discarded, for example from unexpectedly long fragments, or not enough left after quality trimming).
 * Primer trim (reads without both primers are discarded).
 * Convert into a non-redundant FASTA file, with the sequence name recording